abirajabi/rustdesk/BUILD_LINUX.md

-# Building NaiveRustDesk on Linux
+# Building R-connect on Linux

-This guide explains how to build NaiveRustDesk executables on Linux for desktop and mobile platforms.
+This guide explains how to build R-connect executables on Linux for desktop and mobile platforms.

 ## Prerequisites